keploy/docs/versioned_docs/version-2.0.0/server/linux/installation.md

 ### Create Keploy Alias

-To establish a network for your application using Keploy on Docker, follow these steps.
+We need to create a custom network for Keploy since we are using the Docker, therefore application container would require `docker network` to act as the bridge between them.

-If you're using a docker-compose network, replace keploy-network with your app's docker_compose_network_name below.
+If you're using a **docker-compose network**, replace `keploy-network` with your app's `docker_compose_network_name` below.

 ```shell
 docker network create keploy-network